LackOfMorals/lackofmorals.github.io/_posts/2023-11-13-Episode3-rabbit-hole.md

 ## The best way to explain it is to do it

-Nothing is that straight fowardd though and this new approach required a re-write of our Python code to wrangle the response to get the information we need.
+Nothing is that straight foward though and this new approach required a re-write of our Python code to wrangle the response to get the information we need.
 The Psuedo code looks like this

 ```Python